 3.1.
-AGREE SPECIFIC IMPROVEMENT ACTIONS
+Agree specific improvement actions

 - It is important to set a SMART goal and identify a sample of patients.
 It is equally important to decide what improvement actions or interventions will be required to reach your goal.
 In other words, what is it that needs to be done for every patient in your sample? - Decide whether your CQI activity requires a single intervention or multiple interventions.
-Your CQI activity focus: - o Primary focus on breast screening - o Breast screening as well as opportunistic screening for bowel and cervical cancer for those eligible - Consider creating Top Bar prompts to automatically flag patients in the sample. - Consider patient engagement/experience and activation (communication and feedback).
+Your CQI activity focus: - o Primary focus on breast screening o Breast screening as well as opportunistic screening for bowel and cervical cancer for those eligible

+Consider patient engagement/experience and activation (communication and feedback).
 A practical example of this is to add questions to your accreditation survey and offer survey participation to the patients in the CQI sample.